cheriangeorge/java-course/Week1.md

 ### Scope vs Lifetime
 - If a variable is in scope then it is available for use
-- Even if a variable is alive it need not be in scope
+- Even if a variable is alive it need not be in scope - A variable's lifetime may have certain points in time when it is not in scope.

 ### Activation Record
 - While invoking a funciton the local variables will be stored in activation record